orbit-systems/.github/profile/README.md

 - [Comet][Comet] is the main Aphelion ISA reference emulator, written in C. It serves as the implementation reference for Aphelion.
 - [Luna][Luna] is the main Aphelion assembler, written in C.
+- [Kepler][Kepler] is the main Aphelion disassembler, written in C.
 - [Mars][Mars] is statically-typed, procedural language for kernel and embedded programming.
 Mars focuses on low-level control, with emphasis on code configuration.

 ### Side projects